PMS (Premenstrual Syndrome)

 Every cycle – A personal story

 For some women, PMS can become more intense.
-This is known as PMDD, characterized by stronger emotional reactions.
-Despite the intensity of this condition, it is important to emphasize that PMDD is also a natural phenomenon experienced in the cycle of many women.
+This is PMDS, characterized by stronger emotional reactions.
+Despite the intensity of this condition, it is important to emphasize that PMDS is also a natural phenomenon found in the cycle experience of many women.

 Every cycle – A personal story

 Every woman experiences her cycle differently.
-Some feel changes like fatigue, irritability, or concentration problems, while others find this time particularly energizing.
-These differences are an expression of the individual beauty and strength of each woman and remind us to respect and care for ourselves and our needs.
+Some feel changes like fatigue, irritability, or concentration problems, others find this time particularly energizing.
+These differences express the individual beauty and strength of each woman and remind us to respect and care for ourselves and our needs.

-Research has made great strides in unraveling the phenomenon of PMS, but there is still much to discover.
+Research has made great progress in decoding the phenomenon of PMS, yet there is still much to discover.
 The female cycle is a complex interplay of hormones, with progesterone playing a key role.
 Current research focuses on the endocannabinoid system and its possible influence on PMS.
 Interesting studies, such as those by Schmiedhofer et al. (2022), highlight the potential of natural substances like CBD to accompany and support women on their cycle journey.

 Every woman has her own PMS story.
-While some hardly notice any changes, about 30% of women experience more intense symptoms.
+While some hardly notice any changes, around 30% of women experience more intense symptoms.
 A smaller percentage, about 5%, have symptoms that can be categorized as PMDS.
-With menopause, there may be a change in the intensity of these symptoms.
+With menopause, a change in the intensity of these symptoms can occur.
 But at every stage – whether PMS or PMDS – we are here to provide support, understanding, and solutions.
 It is our mission to accompany and empower women on their unique journey.

 Physical symptoms: